shundhammer/qdirstat/doc/Shadowed-by-Mount.md

 If all else fails and you got tangled up in a mess of bind-mounts or if you accidentially unmounted things like `/proc`, `/dev` or `/sys`, simply reboot.

+**Caveat:** Do not use `sudo fuser -mk /dev/sda..` on that device since it's your root filesystem: It will kill most of the processes on your machine, including your desktop and your login session; every process that uses a directory on the root filesystem as its current working directory and every process that has any file on the root filesystem open.